graduateshotline logo

 Why Pre-ACT?

 Pre-ACT provides students an insight into their academic position which can both be an indication of progress with respect to the test or a sense that they have a wider scope for improvement.
-Students receive an estimated ACT test score which can be used by mentors and schools alike in providing interventions and improving their own teaching methods which in turn would be beneficial for the student.
+Students receive an estimated ACT score which can be used by mentors and schools alike in providing interventions and improving their teaching methods which in turn would be beneficial for the student.
 This score also lets students be aware of what subjects and areas they will flourish in and choose courses for higher education accordingly.

-The report includes an indication toward the student's interests which can be used by counselors in guiding students to colleges that would suit their needs and also about college majors and careers that can be opted by the student in the far run.
+The report includes an indication of the student's interests which can be used by counselors in guiding students to colleges that would suit their needs and also about college majors and careers that can be opted for by the student in the far run.
 The fast availability of the report makes the planning process easier thereby saving a lot of time and assumptions regarding one's future.

 Pre-ACT would then be beneficial because-